 See the proper child placement video.

 Unit speed not increasing

-Adjusting the knob to the right should result in a gradual increase in the seat’s range of motion.
+The settings on the RockaRoo® Baby Rocker do not affect its speed; the settings on the RockaRoo affect its range of motion.
+Adjusting the know to the right will result in a gradual increase in the seat’s range of motion.
 If you are still experiencing difficulty, check the position of the child in the seat.
 If the child is positioned too high or too low in the seat, adjust their position and wait a few seconds for the speed to adjust.
 For a video showing proper child placement, see proper child placement video.

 Unit will not play from music-playing device

 Try adjusting the volume on the music playing device.
 If it still doesn't work, check to make sure the MP3 cord is plugged in completely on both ends.

 Some sound is normal while the RockaRoo® Baby Rocker is on.
 The sound is distinctive and has been described as whooshing or whirring – with a rhythmic tone.
 It should not sound like it is knocking or clicking – if it does, please check to ensure that the grey latch in the back is locked down, in place.